rackerlabs/design-system/_component_design/file-tile.md

 ### Hover

-The hover state indicates that the user can download the file or remove the file.
+The hover state indicates that the user can download or remove the file.

 {% endcolumn %}